FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Adding Files

 By default, Laravel only allows JWTs that correspond to existing users in your database, but one of the greatest benefits of using FusionAuth is to have a single source of truth of user management.
 So, you would want your API to automatically provision new users when it receives a trusted JWT from FusionAuth.
-Even though [`tymon/jwt-auth`](https://github.com/tymondesigns/jwt-auth) is a great library, it doesn't provide an easy way of doing these kinds of customizations, so you'll have to create some classes to do them.

 First, extend the default [User Provider](https://laravel.com/docs/10.x/authentication#adding-custom-user-providers) to create new users when receiving valid JWTs from FusionAuth.